-Fast forward to November 2018, and I started testing a secretive build of FiLMiC Pro that incorporated a brand new custom computational imaging module called “Cubiform” that the FiLMiC team had been building for quite some time.
+Fast forward to November 2018.
+I started testing a secretive build of FiLMiC Pro incorporating a brand new custom computational imaging module.
+This module, called “Cubiform” had been in development for quite some time.

-Now this is known as FiLMiC LogV2.
+Now this is known as FiLMiC LOGv2.

-What is FiLMiC LogV2?
+What is FiLMiC LOGv2?

 FiLMiC LogV2 Dynamic Range Test Charts

 First let’s look at the charts, then I’ll explain a bit about how this is achieved.

-Even the iPhone SE without a neural engine at all manages an extra stop of dynamic range when shooting with FiLMiC LogV2.
+As you can see, the latest generation iPhones show a notable increase in dynamic range.
+Even the iPhone SE without a neural engine manages an extra stop of dynamic range when shooting with FiLMiC LOGv2.

 Below is FiLMiC Pro’s testing methodology as officially documented.

-- The smartphone was held approximately 5-7cm from the Xyla chart with the lens positioned over the third f.stop, which was used to set exposure (we purposely chose to over expose stops 1 and 2).
+- The smartphone was held approximately 5-7cm from the Xyla chart with the lens positioned over the third f-stop, which was used to set exposure (we purposely chose to over expose stops 1 and 2).